Saminyead/gpu_for_bd_gamers/docs/tier_score.md

 than a GPU with similar specs but has no ray tracing.
 Thus, 1st generation ray tracing is said to increase the value of the GPU by 5%, thereby giving it a net tier score 5% higher than the base tier score.

-A list of these special positive and negative traits and their weight scores can be found in the 'comment_table' sheet of the <a>tier_score.xlsx</a> Excel file in the 'docs' folder of this repository.
+A list of these special positive and negative traits and their weight scores can be found in the 'comment_table' sheet of the <a href="https://github.com/Saminyead/gpu_for_bd_gamers/blob/master/tier_score.xlsx">tier_score.xlsx</a> Excel file in the 'docs' folder of this repository.
 The comment_code column contains a short-hand code for each of the positive and negative traits.
 The comment_desc column contains a description for each trait, and the weight_score column contains the weight scores assigned to each of the trait.